Dear prospective Media Fellow,

 If you are interested in an excellent liberal arts education, hands on experience in the media and an exciting, semester-long, off-campus internship, I encourage you to take a serious look at the Media Fellows program at DePauw University.

 What makes the Pulliam Center for Contemporary Media stand out are the exceptional staff and facilities.
-Our 24-hour building contains the student newspaper, The DePauw; the campus radio station, WGRE-FM, the oldest FM educational station in the United States; D3TV, the student television station plus darkrooms, a computer lab, an a/v auditorium, and lots of common areas for students to work and study.
-While many larger schools have facilities like this one, I know of no private liberal arts university that can match us.
+Our 24-hour building contains the student newspaper, The DePauw; the campus radio station, WGRE-FM, the oldest FM educational station in the United States; D3TV, the student television station; plus darkrooms, a computer lab, an a/v auditorium, and many common areas for students to work and study.
+I know of no private liberal arts university that can match our facilities.
 Our staff comes from many media backgrounds, including the television, radio, newspaper and cable industries.
 Most large schools make you wait years to utilize this kind of equipment but as a first year student at DePauw you can walk in to any area of the building and get involved your first day here.

 Finally, the Media Fellows program offers a chance for you to get off-campus for a full semester to gain experience in a media profession.
 These internships, which are tailored to meet your interests, have helped many of our students decide what careers they want to pursue after graduation.
 I encourage you to examine the internships our students have had.
 Not all of them go on to careers in the media, but all are involved in interesting endeavors.